Mallorca Routes and Climbs not to be missed

 Coll dels Reis from Sa Calobra

 An iconic climb of 9.4km and an average of 7% which is on many people’s bucket list and is arguably the most looked forward to climb on the island.
 You have to climb the Col dels Reis first from the aqueduct before easing down to Port Sa Calobra then starting the main attraction of winding up from the small port on 10km of tar which seems to have just been thrown onto the side of the mountain.
-We offer the Sa Calobra Express from Can Picafort, Alcudia and Port de Pollença for those who with to ride the climb with fresh legs or use the service as a springboard to reach further into what Mallorca has to offer.
+We offer the Sa Calobra Express from Can Picafort, Alcudia and Port de Pollença for those who want to ride the climb with fresh legs or use the service as a springboard to reach further into what Mallorca has to offer.
 Don’t forget to smile for the friendly Mallorca Cycling Photos photographers.

 A bonkers climb at a length of 7.9km and an average grade of 5.2 %.
-The road is so narrow and bad and steep in places that you will question why you ever contemplated it, even started it.
-A third of the way down you will know – it is brilliant, a route like this this is reason enough to cycle.
+The road is so narrow in places and many hair pins that you will question why you ever contemplated it, even started it.
+A third of the way down you will know – it is brilliant, a route like this is reason enough to cycle.
 Amazing views that lead to an oasis of a Port that is so welcoming it is difficult to leave.
 A perfect place for a leisurely stop – just don’t eat too much as you have to climb out!.